The Psychology of Delusions

 People with delusions can become very moody, often causing their relationships and work to suffer.
 Interestingly, some cultures and groups have particular beliefs that may in other cultures be seen as clinically delusional.

 It is a relatively rare disorder usually occurring later in life, particularly among people with relatives who have other disorders.
 Most appear argumentative and hypersensitive.
 Many do not seek treatment and become, over the years, more and more isolated.

 Psychiatrists have noticed five clear types of delusions:

 The causes of delusions are unknown.
-Current interests in neuropsychology have lead some to speculate that malfunctioning biological features may cause or exacerbate the problem.
-Some have implicated basal ganglia, others the limbic system and still others the neocortex.
+Current interests in neuropsychology have led some to speculate that malfunctioning biological features may cause or exacerbate the problem.
+Some have implicated basal ganglia, others the limbic system, and still others the neocortex.
 Investigations continue.